40+ Books About Paris You MUST Read Before Visiting France

 Buy My Paris Dream here

 Who doesn’t love a good romance novel set in Paris?
-Janice Macleod was tired of her boring job, growing relentlessly exhausted by her dating life and so she did what most women dream of.
-She saved up, packed up her belongings and traveled to Europe for what was meant to be a two-year stint.
+Janice Macleod was tired of her boring job, growing relentlessly exhausted by her dating life, and so she did what most women dream of.
+She saved up, packed up her belongings and travelled to Europe for what was meant to be a two-year stint.

 Only, that didn’t happen… Within a couple of days, she had met a Polish man in Paris and was quickly falling in love.
 The book details her discoveries around Paris.
-Oh, and the story has a pretty happily ever after too!
+Oh, and the story has a pretty happy ending too!
 Macleod married said handsome butcher, started her own shop on Etsy and lives in Paris to this very day!

 “…the only way to happiness is to find people with whom you can eat, drink and laugh.
 That is everything”